New Jersey Foreign LLC Registration & Certificate of Authority Guide

 Maintaining an active New Jersey registered agent is a statutory requirement.
 Failure to do so may result in loss of good standing or administrative revocation of authority to transact business in New Jersey.

-6. How to register a foreign LLC in New Jersey (step-by-step)
+6. How to register a Foreign LLC in New Jersey (step-by-step)

 Step 1: Confirm your LLC is active and in good standing